Franklivania/Franklivania/README.md

 I am a front end web developer, with experience in HTML, CSS, JavaScript and React.js.
 I also use SASS modules, and I am currently traversing my way with Git version control, graphic design, and tech writing.
 I also love to have fun, whilst learning, and I love to make new friends

-* 🌍  I'm based in Nsukka
+* 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [cfaodigbo@gmail.com](mailto:cfaodigbo@gmail.com)
 * 🧠  I'm learning React.js
 * 🤝  I'm open to collaborating on interesting projects